 The links on this page aren’t all about rare diseases.
 They also have information on things connected to rare diseases.
+This collection is meant to help multicultural people living with rare diseases.
 It will:

 - Give you a place to start learning.